jurassix/http-benchmark/README.md

       .start()

 ## Improvements
- - Fix Reporter - currently reporter is not tied to overal execution of requests and will report once all batches have completed, needs to wait till all requests are completed.
  - Add report collector to display reports when all scenarios are completed or to a file
  - Add domain option so http requests can shorten
  - Integrate reports with D3 to visualize scenarios